news-r/website/software.md

 # Software

-Below are the packages included in
+Below are the software developed by news-r, all of which are freely available on [Github](https://github.com/news-r).

 ## Platforms